db2zw/x6100-fw-mangler/README.md

  General usage

+ * `make url` - Downloads all SDCard and update images
  * `make` - generates all Docker images
- * `make url` - Downloads all SDCard and update images
  * `make clean` - cleans up the directory

 ### Images
+ > [!NOTE]
+ The color_mod is based on https://github.com/wicknix/x6100_gui/releases/tag/v0.31.2-CM4 from wicknix
+ Since wicknix sold his x6100 and stopped developing the color_mod, I took over the project and added a few more features

- * `xiegu-v1.1.7-vanilla` - Xiegu orignal
+ * `xiegu-vanilla` - Xiegu orignal
+ * `r1cbu-vanilla` - alternative of R1CBU/R2RFE
- * `r1cbu-v0.17.1-vanilla` - alternative of R1CBU
+ * `dl2zw-color_mod-vanilla` - alternative of R1CBU/R2RFE with color_mod from DL2ZW
- * `xiegu-v1.1.7-modded` - Xiegu orignal patched, add more userland tools to rootfs
+ * `xiegu-modded` - Xiegu orignal patched, add more userland tools to rootfs
+ * `r1cbu-modded` - alternative of R1CBU/R2RFE, rootfs extended
- * `r1cbu-v0.17.1-modded` - alternative of R1CBU, rootfs extended
+ * `dl2zw-color_mod-modded` - alternative of R1CBU/R2RFE with color_mod from DL2ZW, rootfs extended
- * `multiboot-vanilla` - boots per default v1.1.7-vanilla, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.
+ * `multiboot-vanilla` - boots per default vanilla, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU/R2RFE firmware to boot it.
- * `multiboot-modded` - boots per default v1.1.7-modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU firmware to boot it.
+ * `multiboot-modded` - boots per default modded, If you keep the left-most-button pressed until you see a changed boot logo of the R1CBU/R2RFE firmware to boot it.

+ You can boot the different Images from sdcard by pressing and holding one of the 5 buttons below the display.The button on the far right is Button 1, the button on the far left is Button 5.
+ * `Button 1` - alternative of R1CBU/R2RFE
+ * `Button 2` - alternative of R1CBU/R2RFE with color_mod from DL2ZW
+ * `Button 3` - Xiegu orignal (free for other Images)
+ * `Button 4` - Xiegu orignal (free for other Images)
+ * `Button 5` - Xiegu orignal (free for other Images)
+ * `No Button` - Xiegu orignal

+#### Login via ssh
+ * User: root
+ * Password: x6100

 #### tl:dr Workflow